Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 A heartwarming tale ensues with the lovers finding ways and means to romance each other until their relationship is exposed.
 Tragic events of anger and hate end in the death of both lovers which reunite both factions overcome with remorse.

-## The Merchant of Venice
+### The Merchant of Venice

 - First Performed: 1596-97
 - First Printed: 1600

-Shakespeare Play, The Merchant of Venice is a dramatic comedy that focuses more on the antics of its anti-hero a moneylender called Shylock.
+The Merchant of Venice is a dramatic comedy that focuses more on the antics of its anti-hero a moneylender called Shylock.
 The story begins with a young merchant Antonio obtaining a loan from Shylock on behalf of his friend Bassanio.
 Bassanio requires the money to woo a wealthy heiress Portia.
 Shylock resenting Antonio agrees to lend the money on condition of extracting a pound of his flesh in case of default of payment.
 The unthinkable happens with Antonio losing his wealth falling in debt to Shylock.
 Meanwhile, Bassanio is successful in his attempt to win the affections of Portia.

 The play climaxes in a court scene where Portia disguised as a lawyer delivers her famous “mercy” speech to win the case against shylock.

-## Much Ado About Nothing
+### Much Ado About Nothing

 - First Performed : 1598-99
 - First Printed : 1600